 Faster decisions were significantly associated with higher smell intensity and likelihood of pain ratings.
 The olfactory effect is an independent replication of Amsel et al. (2012) and suggests that smell-related knowledge may be a central cue to concreteness-specifically in online concreteness judgments.
-In fact, Amsel et al. (2012) collected response times for ratings of seven sensory/motor attributes and showed that olfactory and gustatory attributes were rated more quickly than the other five attributes.
+In fact, Amsel et al. (2012) collected response times for ratings of seven sensory/motor attributes and showed that olfactory and gustatory attributes.
 Perhaps the profile of perceptual knowledge types that most effectively cues concreteness varies not only by the level of concreteness (Connell & Lynott, 2012) but also according to the temporal task constraints (i.e., how quickly knowledge is accessed in the service of successful task performance).